notaz/picodrive/platform/base_readme.txt

 Key configuration
 -----------------

 Select "Configure controls" from the options menu.
+The "Player <n>" entry allows for selecting a player with the left/right buttons.
 Then selecting "Player <n>" will display 2 columns.
 The left column lists names of Genesis/MD controller buttons, the right column shows which key on your handheld is assigned to it.